intentkit/IntentKit/README.md

     In general, the template variable keys are named the same as the argument names of the corresponding handler methods, but there is currently nothing enforcing that.
 It's recommended that you look at the plist files for other apps that respond to the same actions to see what the correct template keys are.

+If your application supports actions not currently represented in a handler, or is part of a class of applications that doesn't currently have a handler, you'll have to write code to add support.
+The current handler code is easy to read; refer to an existing handler subclass as a reference for creating your own handler methods or `INKHandler` subclasses.

 3. Your app's icon goes in the same directory.
 You will need four copies of the icon, all with the same root name as your plist file:
     * `AppName.png`: 60x60
     * `AppName~ipad.png`: 76x76